JPLee01/pandas-project/README.md

 ### Creation of Histograms Comparing the Frequency of Sepal Length/Width and Petal Length/Width of Each of the Species
 Histograms are created to allow for the quick comparison between the frequency of Sepal Length/Width and Petal Length/Width of each of the Species.
 Histograms provide a visual interpretation of numerical data and are an excellent to highlight the normal distribution, outliers, skewness etc.

-To create a histogram comparing the frequency of Sepal Width of each of the Species the following code is executed:
+To create a histogram comparing the frequency of Sepal Length/Width and Petal Length/Width of each of the Species the following code is executed:
 ```
 bins = np.linspace(0, 5, 30)
 plt.hist(SetosaData.sepal_width, bins, alpha=0.5, label="Setosa")